hmcts/design-system/app/views/components/key-information/README.md

 ## Research on this pattern

-SSCS have tested this pattern on the Submit your appeal confirmation screen, track your appeal and the online resolution preliminary view and decision screens.
+SSCS has tested this pattern on the Submit your appeal confirmation screen, Track your appeal and the Online resolution preliminary view and decision screens.
 Participants gave positive feedback in all scenarios.
-They were drawn to the panel and where able to play back the key information it contained.
+They were drawn to the panel and were able to playback the key information it contained.